Sunday, September 26, 2021

 1904 - ONHS - Image by J.F.
 Dawson

-Looking down into the ravine in Dawson’s photo you wouldn’t know that there was a creek running there that drained springs and runoff as far away as Cherry Street, nearly a mile and a half to the south.
+Looking down into the ravine in Dawson’s photo you wouldn’t know that there was a creek running there that drained springs and runoff from as far away as Cherry Street, nearly a mile and a half to the south.
 West beyond the ravine the sparsely occupied east side of Capitol Hill rises up in the background.
 What I believe to be Aloha Street is clearly visible.

 2007 - A. Knight